Jaysmito101/TerraForge3D/README.md

 ### Custom Shaders

 TerraForge3D allows you to have a custom shader(in GLSL).
-TerraForge3D also provides a inbuilt editor for writing your shaders!
+TerraForge3D also provides an inbuilt editor for writing your shaders!

 ### Texture Store & Texture Settings